 As energy transitions gather pace, the market size of industrial metals associated with low-carbon energy generation and the upgrading of electricity networks is forecast to expand almost seven-fold by 203013.
-The price of so-called 'green' metals has metals in Russia could increase the risk of shortages as sanctions bite, pushing up prices further.
+The price of so-called 'green' metals has risen 64% over the past year14.
+High concentrations of these metals in Russia could increase the risk of shortages as sanctions bite, pushing up prices further.